Necktschnagge/atmega-playgound/concepts.md

    * ui (user interface stuff)
    * hw (hardware, hardware abstraction)
    * os (typical operating system features: like systime, scheduler, taskrunner)
+   * lg (logical stuff, that has no connection to the microcontroller at all)